scrapinghub/scrapy-poet/docs/overrides.rst

 But the registry implementation can be changed at convenience.
 A different registry implementation can be configured using the property ``SCRAPY_POET_OVERRIDES_REGISTRY`` in ``settings.py``.
-The new registry must be a subclass of ``scrapy_poet.overrides.OverridesRegistryBase`` and must implement the method ``overrides_for``.
+The new registry must be a subclass of :class:`scrapy_poet.overrides.OverridesRegistryBase` and must implement the method :meth:`scrapy_poet.overrides.OverridesRegistryBase.overrides_for`.
 As other Scrapy components, it can be initialized from the ``from_crawler`` class method if implemented.
 This might be handy to be able to access settings, stats, request meta, etc.